Like magic — Revelstoke’s downtown centre was transformed.

 Last year, more than two dozen installations dazzled onlookers at Revelstoke’s LUNA Arts Festival.
 These illuminating works of art floated in alleyways, were projected onto building facades, assembled on street corners and erected in Revelstoke’s Plaza, altering the ‘bricks and mortar’ of the downtown core and invited residents to see it in a whole different light!

-After the success of last year, the Revelstoke Arts Council will be hosting this unique event again this year, on Friday, September 28.
+After the success of last year, the Revelstoke Arts Council will be hosting this unique event again this year (the last weekend of September).

 “The response to the first Luna Fest was way beyond what we were expecting,” said Miriam Manley, executive director, Revelstoke Arts Council.